Steal This Blog! Seriously.

 The series is comprised of short/sweet/simple, easy to digest articles - and the work that we’ll step through should also be able to be completed in an hour or two.

-In the next article of this series, we’ll explore why we’re doing the things we’ll be doing.
+In the next article of this series, we’ll explore why we’re doing the things we’ll be doing, and touch on other options and when you’d want to use those.